 4 Alarming Challenges of Every eCommerce Organization & the Solutions

 Around 2 billion people flock to e-commerce platforms to have a simplified shopping experience.
 One-click payment, one-day delivery, easy returns, and enormous rewards are perhaps the biggest crowd pullers.
-While e-commerce players have maximized every opportunity to simplifying user-experience for customers, they are yet to create a similar experience for sellers.
+While e-commerce players have maximized every opportunity to simplify the user experience for customers, they can create a similar experience for sellers.

 Alarming e-commerce challenges that need to be addressed immediately include